xonsh/xonsh/docs/faq.rst

     >>> exec gdb
     (gdb)

 Yes, this is potentially confusing.
-This is particularly true since eariler versions of Python *had* an exec statement whose syntax would have clashed with the sh-lang command form.
+This is particularly true since earlier versions of Python *had* an exec statement whose syntax would have clashed with the sh-lang command form.